whatwg/cookiestore/explainer.md

 Name-only or value-only cookies (i.e. those with no `=` in their HTTP Cookie header serialization) are not settable through this API and will not be included in results returned from it unless the user agent normalizes them to include a `=`.

-Cookie paths without a trailing '/' are treated as if they had a trailing '/' appended for cookie write operations.
-Cookie paths without a trailing '/' are treated as if the final path segment had been removed for cookie read operations.
-Cookie paths must start with '/' for write operations, and may not contain any '..' path segments.
-Relative cookie paths are resolved for cookie read operations.

 Internationalized cookie usage from scripts has to date been slow and browser-specific due to lack of interoperability because although several major browsers use UTF-8 interpretation for cookie data, historically Safari and browsers based on WinINet have not.
 This API mandates UTF-8 interpretation for cookies read or written by this API.